 Why People Stay

-There are many reasons a survivor will stay with their abuser, including:
+There are many reasons a survivor of domestic violence will stay in an abusive relationship.

-- Lack of housing options: The fear of becoming homeless is one of the main reasons a survivor will stay with their abuser.
-National programs report that if domestic violence victims can’t secure safe housing after separating from their abusive partners, 60% will return to their abusers and 38% will become homeless — living on the street or in their cars.
+The fear of becoming homeless is one of the main reasons survivors stay.
+National programs report that if survivors of domestic violence can’t secure safe housing after separating from their abusive partners, 60% will return to their partners, and 38% will become homeless — living on the street or in their cars.
 Right here in King County, the supply of affordable housing units can meet only 25% of the need of low-income families.

-- Immigration issues: An abuser may choose not to file the papers necessary to legalize the partner’s immigration status, withdraw already filed papers, destroy important papers or threaten to report the partner to U.S. Citizenship and Immigration Services (USCIS).
-If English is not the survivor’s first language, an abuser might isolate the survivor from people who speak his or her language, prevent the survivor from learning English and not allow the survivor to have access to information that may help them.
-If the survivor does not speak English, he or she may not have access to resources in their first language or know where to find resources to get help.
+A partner may refuse to file the papers necessary to legalize their partner’s immigration status, withdraw already filed papers, destroy important papers, or threaten to report the partner to ICE or Immigration Services.
+If English is not a survivor’s first language, an abuser might isolate the survivor from others who speak their language or prevent them from learning English.
+If survivors don’t speak English, they might have difficulty accessing resources in their home language or finding culturally and linguistically appropriate help.

-- Doesn’t know help is available: Many abusers isolate their partners from their friends and family in order to gain more control.
-If and when a survivor decides he or she wants to leave, the survivor may feel like he or she has no one to turn to and nowhere to go.
+Many abusers isolate their partners from their friends and family to gain more control.
+If and when a survivor decides they want to leave, they may feel like they have no one to turn to and nowhere to go.